Sudden Illnesses and Injuries

 https://www.tfd.metro.tokyo.lg.jp/hp-kyuuimuka/en_guide/main/index.html

-Japanese phrase samples used when you call an ambulance.
+Japanese phrase samples to call an ambulance.

 急病です。救急車をお願いします。